-Although Alberta is today facing significant financial challenges, there is no more important time to invest in higher education than now.
-The U of A's proven capacity to deliver excellence in research and teaching will continue its upward trajectory with steadfast support from the public we serve.
-With predictable levels of funding support from government, an increased ability to respond to market conditions, and flexible systems to fully utilize its resources to generate new revenues, the University of Alberta can continue to maintain its highly productive education and research ecosystem, and in doing so, inspire students, faculty, and alumni to fulfill their talents and potential to the benefit of society, and help to diversify Alberta's economy.
+Although Alberta is today facing significant financial challenges, there is no more important time than now to invest in higher education.
+The University of Alberta's proven capacity to deliver excellence in research and teaching will continue its upward trajectory with steadfast support from the public we serve.
+With predictable levels of funding support from government, an increased ability to respond to market conditions, and flexible systems to fully utilize its resources to generate new revenues, the U of A can continue to maintain its highly productive education and research ecosystem, and in doing so, inspire students, faculty, and alumni to fulfil their potential to the benefit of society, and help to diversify Alberta's economy.

-The University of Alberta recognizes that funding models are changing for public universities throughout the global post-secondary sector; we recognize that universities are expected to generate a greater proportion than in the past of the operating revenues that sustain and enhance the quality of its research and the student experience.
-The university is pursuing steps which include but are not limited to growing its endowment, generating new net revenues, increasing federal government support for the indirect costs of research, adjusting tuition to reflect market conditions, and leveraging the establishment of its land trust.
+The U of A recognizes that funding models are changing for public universities throughout the global post-secondary sector; we recognize that universities are expected to generate a greater proportion of the operating revenues that sustain and enhance the quality of their research and the student experience.
+The university is pursuing steps that include but are not limited to growing its endowment, generating new net revenues, increasing federal government support for the indirect costs of research, adjusting tuition to reflect market conditions, and leveraging the establishment of its land trust.